Shmdtalha/DAM-Updated-Implementation-on-Ubuntu-Corpus/README.md

 	`data/ubuntu/train.txt`.
 2. generate word embeddings by running `python word_embedding.py`
 3. generate data.pkl file by running `python data.py`
-4. note the value of `eos` printed by `data.py`.
+4. note the value of `eou` printed by `data.py`.
 This value will be different for each dataset (for each `vocab.txt` to be precise)

 > [!NOTE]